We grow and sell New England native plants

 We focus on propagation and research to bring different and hard-to-grow native plants into production.
 In addition to propagating plants for our two Garden Shops, we also work with the Conservation staff and contract with other organizations to cultivate plants for the restoration of wild habitats.
 And, in our classroom at Nasami Farm, we also offer year-round classes in native plant horticulture and botany.

-Nasami Farm's Garden Shop has closed for the 2019 season.
+Nasami Farm's Garden Shop reopens on April 25, 2020.
 The classroom and the seasonal Garden Shop are the only parts of Nasami Farm open to the public.

 Why We Grow Native Plants from Seed